 Staff at the State Department of Education (GADOE) will assign a case number to each waiver request received and process the waiver using the information submitted as a part of the waiver packet.
 Your case number will be sent to you local superintendent of school.
 The State Superintendent of Schools will send all waiver requests to the SBOE for consideration.
-The SBOE regularly meets the 2nd Thursday of each month and packets that are complete within 15 work days of a regular meeting may be considered by the Board.
-Incomplete packets will be processed for consideration at the next regular meeting of the SBOE.
-All waiver requests will be reviewed by the Board within 90 days of their receipt at the State Department of Education.
+The SBOE generally meets monthly.
+Incomplete packets may be returned to the local school system.
+All complete waiver requests will be reviewed by the Board within 60 days of their receipt at the State Department of Education.
+Packets returned due to incomplete information will be received as a new packet upon resubmission including the 60 day review period.

 7. Will I be able to make a presentation to the SBOE?
-Will I be able to attend the meetingat which my request is considered?
+Will I be able to attend the meeting at which my request is considered?

 Individuals are not allowed to make presentations to the SBOE at their meeting.
 Discussion of individual waiver cases occurs in Executive Session, a portion of the meeting that is not open to the public.
-Recommendations are made by case number at the public meeting at which the official vote is taken.
-Individuals are welcome to attend the public portion of the meeting.